leomil72/swRTC/README.txt

 VERSION HISTORY

-2013/05/31 - v.
+2016/01/09 - v.
+1.2.2: fixed a bug in the timestamp code that returned a wrong value until february, 29th for leap year 2013/05/31 - v.
 1.2.1: changed a couple ov variables from int to byte type.
 2013/05/11 - v.
 1.2.0: the libray now supports the Real-Time Counter module of some MCUs 2013/05/01 - v.
 1.1.2: now getDeltaT return the deltaT with the correct sign